-Sweet carrots combined with savory flavors make this carrot hummus both a colorful and delicious way of staying on a healthy diet.
+Carrots are combined with savory flavors to make this carrot hummus both a colorful and delicious way of staying on a healthy diet.
 Eating plant-based has never tasted so good!
-You’ll love this creative twist on a classic hummus recipe.
-Make this dip ahead and refrigerate and then serve with veggies and crackers.
+You’ll love this creative twist on the classic hummus recipe.
+Make this carrots and hummus dip ahead and refrigerate before serving with veggies and crackers.
 See my tips for making this into a roasted carrot hummus dip too.